 Adopt a beginner’s mindset

 Stop being a know-it-all.
 You know who are often the hardest people to coach?
 Coaches or people who have done a ton of personal growth work and think they know everything.
-Be willing to drop what you know and open up to what you don’t know!
+Be willing to drop what you know and open up to

 Instead of pushing yourself to do something or to prove something, focus on learning instead.
 When we are obsessed with the result or getting somewhere, we speed up and do not take the time to really integrate what we are learning.
 Slow down and bring 100% of your focus to the lesson at hand.